Haiti's Marathon History

 Olympic Games

-Anilus Joseph, who started his 1972 10,000 meters qualifying heat too fast, leading the pack for two laps but dropping out with a mile still to run.
+Anilus Joseph, who led the 1972 10,000 meters for two laps but withdrew with a mile to go.

 Dieudonné LaMothe (born 29 July 1954)